-The Executive Board of the Company is led by the CEO and it comprises the senior management responsible for Finnair's business operations, finance, control and corporate development, human resources, communications and corporate responsibility and legal affairs.
+The Executive Board of the Company is led by the CEO and it comprises the senior management responsible for Finnair's operations and commercial activities, finance and control, human resources, communications and corporate responsibility and legal affairs.
 The members' respective roles and their shareholdings in Finnair are more fully described on the company's web pages.
 The senior management is appointed and removed by the Board, which also determines their remuneration and other terms of employment.